OWASP/www-project-cyber-controls-matrix/tab_faq.md

   - Officially TBD, but planned before September.
 Please see the Roadmap tab for an evolving list of target content.
   - Please also [join the OCCM mailing list](https://eepurl.com/g3kJBP) to be notified of OCCM-specific news and releases.
   - The OCCM project launched on May 11, 2020.
 Core functionality is operational (schema and code for automated mapping).
-It just takes time to create the initial Cybersecurity Taxonomy and normalize hundreds of controls across the first control sets.
+It just takes time to create the initial Cybersecurity Taxonomy and normalize hundreds of Controls across the first Control Sets.

 <br>
 * **Will the OCCM map controls between \[Some-Control-Set] and \[Some-Other-Control-Set]**?